NikoDyring/NikoDyring/README.md

 - [X] Get motorcycle license
 - [X] Get a new car (Got a VW Polo 1.2 BlueMotion 2011 now!)
 - [ ] Contribute to more Open Source Projects
-- [ ] Move into VR-friendly house/appartment
+- [ ] Start developing a game for release on Steam / Epic Games Store

 ## Codewars